Skunks Eat Snails

 Despite this insect preference, snails occasionally catch a skunk’s eye.
 Snails are slower and less challenging to hunt.
 They provide a good protein boost, especially in regions where insects are scarce.
 Skunks use their sharp claws to break open the snail shells.
 They then feast on the soft insides.

-Looking for more insights on food as Insects + Skunk Diet and Feeding Habits?
-You may find this post valuable.
+Discover more interesting content on food as Insects + Skunk Diet and Feeding Habits by reading this post.
 What Food Is Poisonous To Skunks

 Occasional Consumption